fizasaif123/Responsive-QR-code/README.md

 # Responsive-QR-code
-This is a challnege given by frontend mentor
+This is a challenge given by frontend mentor